mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 008 - Convert Variables to Constant/readme.md

 # Why is the Code Better? ✨

-Code is more compact and declarative.
+Code is more compact and declares intent clearly.

-We can make and step further and use operators like *var*, *let*, *const*, etc.
+Take it further with language-specific operators like *const*, *final*, or *let*.

-The scope is clearer.
+The scope becomes obvious at a glance.

+# How Does it Improve the Bijection? 🗺️

+This refactoring improves [bijection](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md) by making it clear what mutates and what doesn't.

+In the real world, most values don't change.
+They're constants.

+Declaring them as variables creates [coupling](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Coupling%20-%20The%20one%20and%20only%20software%20design%20problem/readme.md) between what we're thinking and how we wrote it.

+Constants remove that gap and align the code with the actual domain.

 # Tags 🏷️